gcc-mirror/gcc/gcc/config/i386/athlon.md

 			 "athlon-direct,athlon-fploadk8,athlon-fstore")
 ;; On AMDFAM10 all double, single and integer packed and scalar SSEx data ;; loads  generated are direct path, latency of 2 and do not use any FP ;; executions units.
-No seperate entries for movlpx/movhpx loads, which ;; are direct path, latency of 4 and use the FADD/FMUL FP execution units, ;; as they will not be generated.
+No separate entries for movlpx/movhpx loads, which ;; are direct path, latency of 4 and use the FADD/FMUL FP execution units, ;; as they will not be generated.
 (define_insn_reservation "athlon_sseld_amdfam10" 2